G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/llm_node_guide.md

 2.  **`llm_config`**:
     *   `model_spec`: **Required**.
 Specifies the AI `provider` and the exact `model` name.
 Check `llm_node.py` or `config.py` for available provider/model enums (e.g., `LLMModelProvider.ANTHROPIC`, `AnthropicModels.CLAUDE_3_7_SONNET`).
+        *   `backup_model`: **Optional but Recommended**.
+Specifies a fallback model to automatically retry requests that are refused by the primary model.
+When the primary model returns a refusal (typically due to safety concerns, content policy violations, or filtering), the system automatically catches the `RefusalError` and retries the request with the backup model.
+This is particularly useful for models like `claude-sonnet-4-5` (Claude Sonnet 4.5), which have been observed to refuse requests more frequently than other models.
+The backup model should be from the same or compatible provider and ideally have similar or more permissive content policies. **Note:** Refusal detection uses the `finish_reason` field from the LLM response.
+Anthropic models also provide a `refusal_reason` field with specific details about why the request was refused, though this field is Anthropic-specific and not available from other providers.
     *   `temperature`: Controls randomness (0.0 deterministic, ~1.0 creative). **Note:** Models in reasoning/thinking mode often default to or require a high temperature (e.g., 1.0 for Anthropic).
     *   `verbosity`: Optional string `"low" | "medium" | "high"`.
 Supported only on GPT-5 series models.
 If omitted (`null`), the provider default of `"medium"` is used.
 Passed as `text={"verbosity": "..."}`.
     *   `max_tokens`: Limits the length of the *generated response*.
 Ensure this is within the model's limits.